 How To Get Your Startup Gen Z Ready

 Gen Z (born 1995 – 2010) are the future of the consumer market.
 In 2020, they represented 40% of consumers in the UK and this number is growing fast.
 Yet not every market is fully prepared for this new demographic.
-What are the fresh takes Gen Z are carrying with them, and how can startups build their brands in harmony with these new ideals?
+What are the fresh takes Gen Z are carrying with them, and how can startups build their brands in harmony with these new ideas?

-Not a One-Size-Fits All
+Not a One-Size-Fits-All

-Gen Z refuse to fall into neatly packaged categories.
-There has never been a generation which has valued individualism more so.
+Gen Z refuses to fall into neatly packaged categories.
+There has never been a generation that has valued individualism more so.
 Startups need to ensure they do not treat them as a homogenous group but take time to understand the sub-groups within the generation and tease out the true target market.
 Generalised advertising campaigns appealing to the similarity of Gen Z will fall flat in the face of individuality.

 In 2020, Gen Z made up the most diverse generation in US history.
-It’s not surprising that given the diversity of the demographic, Gen Z not only values inclusion, but sees it as a fundamental tenant of any successful business.
+It’s not surprising that given the diversity of the demographic, Gen Z not only values inclusion but sees it as a fundamental tenant of any successful business.

-Gen Z welcome new diversities in orientation and identity as well as championing inclusion for ethnicity and gender and startups ought to keep in mind the value Gen Z hold as a diverse population.
-Many report that their identity is neglected from marketing campaigns.
+Gen Z welcomes new diversities in orientation and identity as well as championing inclusion for ethnicity and gender and startups ought to keep in mind the value Gen Z hold as a diverse population.
+Many reports that their identity is neglected from marketing campaigns.
 Expanding the reach of inclusion initiatives as well as marketing towards the heterogeneity of Gen Z keeps businesses in line with the ever-growing importance the generation places on diversity.